Wine Terms

 A large wine bottle size, equivalent to four standard bottles (3 liters) for still wine, and often larger for sparkling wine.

-A Spanish term meaning 'young.'
-In winemaking, it refers to wines that are typically released and intended for consumption soon after the vintage, with little to no oak ageing.
-These wines, often made from Tempranillo or Garnacha grapes, showcase fresh and fruity characteristics.
+A Spanish term meaning “young,” used for wines released soon after the vintage with little to no oak ageing.
+Often made from Tempranillo or Garnacha, these wines are fresh, fruity, and meant for early drinking.

 The liquid extracted from grapes that will undergo fermentation to become wine.